Ravensara and Ravintsara sound similar but are very different essential oils

 * Important to know – Do not use oil directly on the skin.
 Mix it with base oil.

 In the winter – the oil will help strengthen the immune system, will keep viruses and bacteria away.
-If you suffer from winter illnesses, it is highly recommended to use Ravintsara oil as it helps, relieves congestion of phlegm, helps in opening the respiratory system, relieves colds and flu.
+If you suffer from winter illnesses, it is highly recommended to use Ravintsara essential oil as it helps, relieves congestion of phlegm, helps in opening the respiratory system, relieves colds and flu.

-In cases of respiratory problems – for people with asthma, bronchitis, sinus problems, pneumonia or congestion of phlegm that interferes with normal breathing.
+In cases of respiratory problems – for people with asthma, bronchitis, sinus problems, pneumonia or congestion of phlegm that interfere with normal breathing.
 Massage with Ravintsara Oil will help expand blood vessels and provide better oxygen flow

-Disinfection of wounds / bites – of course, it is only flat wounds – the oil will help in a faster recovery.
+Disinfection of wounds/bites – of course, it is only flat wounds – the oil will help in a faster recovery.

-For sleep and stress situations – the oil is effective in reducing anxiety and stress, if you suffer from insomnia combine it with lavender.
+For sleep and stress situations – the oil is effective in reducing anxiety and stress. if you suffer from insomnia combine it with lavender.
 The combination of both relaxing and helps inspired by sleep.

-Ways to use oil:
+Ways to use Ravintsara essential oil: